StackVista/stackstate-docs/stackpacks/integrations/openshift.md

 * **OpenShift Cluster Name** - A name to identify the cluster.
 This does not need to match the cluster name used in `kubeconfig`, however, that's usually a good candidate for a unique name.

 If the Agent StackPack isn't already installed, this will be automatically installed together with the OpenShift StackPack.
-This is required to work with the StackState Agent, which will need to be deployed on each node in the OpenShift cluster.
+StackState requires the Agent StackPack to work with the StackState Agent, which will need to be deployed on each node in the OpenShift cluster.

 ### Deploy: Agent and Cluster Agent